-- To appoint or remove the Chair and the other Non-Executive Directors (including appointing a Deputy Chair from the Non-Executive Directors) - To approve the appointment (by the Non-Executive Directors) of the Chief Executive. - To decide the remuneration and allowances, and other terms and conditions of office, of the Chair and other Non-Executive Directors. - To appoint or remove the Foundation Trust's Auditor. - To receive the Trust's annual accounts and any report of the Auditor on them and the annual report (including the Quality Report) at a Council of Governors' Meeting with Governors being encouraged to help to identify and prioritise quality priorities and a quality indicator for the Trust.
+- To appoint or remove the Chairman and other Non-Executive Directors alongside deciding their remuneration and allowances, and other terms and conditions of office. - To approve the appointment (by the Non-Executive Directors) of the Chief Executive.

-- To provide views to the Board of Directors (BoD) when the BoD is preparing the document containing information about the Trust's plans, with Governors being required to: - Canvass the opinion of the Trust's Members and the public, and for appointed Governors the body they represent, on the NHS Foundation Trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the BoD. - Approving significant transactions. - Approving applications by the Trust to enter into a merger, acquisition, separation or dissolution. - Decide whether non-NHS work would significantly interfere with the Trust's principal purpose, which is to provide goods and services for the health service in England, or performing its other functions. - Approving amendments to the Trust's Constitution. - As outlined in the Governors' Code of Conduct, Governors must treat any information which they receive as confidential, and must not disclose it to any third party without the express permission of an authorised representative of the Foundation Trust.
-Authorised information should be utilised by Governors to seek the views of members and the public on material issues or changes being discussed by the Trust and providing information and feedback regarding the Trust, its vision, performance and material strategic proposals made by the Trust Board. - Require one or more directors to attend a Governors' meeting to obtain information about performance of the Trust's functions or directors' performance of their duties and help the Council of Governors decide whether to propose a vote on the Trust's or Directors' Performance. - To prepare and from time to time review the Trust's Membership Strategy and its policy for the composition of the Council of Governors and of the Non-Executive Directors and when appropriate to make recommendations for the revision of our Constitution. - Monitor has appointed a Panel for Advising Governors and Governors may refer a question to the Panel if more than half of the members of the Council of Governors voting approve the referral (question whether the Trust's has failed or is failing). - To undertake such functions as the BoD shall from time to time request.
+- To appoint or remove the Foundation Trust's Auditor. - To receive the Trust's annual accounts and any report of the Auditor on them and the annual report (including the Quality Report) at a Council of Governors' Meeting with Governors being encouraged to help to identify and prioritise quality priorities and a quality indicator for the Trust. - To provide views to the Board of Directors (BoD) when the BoD is preparing the document containing information about the Trust's plans, with Governors being required to: - Canvass the opinion of the Trust's Members and the public, and for appointed Governors the body they represent, on the Trust's forward plan, including its objectives, priorities and strategy, and their views should be communicated to the BoD. - Approving significant transactions alongside applications by the Trust to enter into a merger, acquisition, separation or dissolution. - Decide whether non-NHS work would significantly interfere with the Trust's principal purpose, which is to provide goods and services for the health service in England, or performing its other functions. - Approving amendments to the Trust's Constitution. - As outlined in the 'Governors' Code of Conduct', Governors must treat any information which they receive as confidential, and must not disclose it to any third party without the express permission of an authorised representative of the Trust.
+Authorised information should be utilised by Governors to seek the views of members and the public on material issues or changes being discussed by the Trust and providing information and feedback regarding the Trust, its vision, performance and material strategic proposals made by the BoD. - Require one or more Directors to attend a Governors' meeting to obtain information about the performance of the Trust's functions or Directors' performance of their duties and help the Council of Governors decide whether to propose a vote on the Trust's or Directors' Performance. - To prepare and from time to time review the Trust's Membership Strategy and its policy for the composition of the Council of Governors and of the Non-Executive Directors and, when appropriate, to make recommendations for the revision of the Trust's Constitution. - To undertake such functions as the BoD shall from time to time request.

-In keeping with the latter statutory duty, the BoD asks Governors during meeting attendance and when being presented with information, to also advise on issues, assist in the development of ideas and act as a sounding board.
+In keeping with the latter statutory duty the BoD asks Governors, during meeting attendance and when being presented with information, to also provide support by advising on issues and to assist in the development of ideas.